 Spontaneous prayer would be in keeping with our unprogrammed tradition of worship, but it is unlikely that there would be space for this.
 The next best thing would be to write your own prayer for the occasion.
-Failing that, you could choose a suitable prayer from one of the resources listed on the back of this leaflet.
+Failing that, you could choose a suitable prayer from one of the resources listed below.